fiafrate/sdelearn/README.md

 This package implements functionalities for working with Stochastic Differential Equations models (SDEs for short).
 It includes simulation routines as well as estimation methods based on observed time series.
+This package is inspired by the R library [yuima](https://yuimaproject.com/).

 ### Installation
 The `sdelearn` package is available on the TestPyPi repository